KomeijiForce/SemEval2023_Task10/README.md

 # SemEval2023_Task10

-This is code for the *Chride at SemEval-2023 Task 10: Fine-tuned DebertaV3 on Detection of Online Sexism with Hierarchical Loss* at SemEval2023 Task 10.
+Pytorch implementation for the **Chride at SemEval-2023 Task 10: Fine-tuned DebertaV3 on Detection of Online Sexism with Hierarchical Loss** at SemEval2023 Task 10.

 ## Train & evaluate the model